RobHolme/vscode-hl7tools/README.md

 * Added function 'HL7 Tools: Identify Fields' to add a tooltip description of the field when the mouse is hovered over the field.
 If the file has a '.hl7' file extension, this will apply when the file is loaded.
 ### 1.2.1
 * updated function 'HL7 Tools: Identify Fields' to search for matching fields based on field name (in addition to location). e.g. entering 'birth' would highlight all fields with 'birth' in the field name  (such as 'birth date', 'multiple birth indicator', 'country of birth').
+### 1.2.2
+* When masking identifiable fields, the GT1 segmnt is now included.

 ## Credits
 * The HL7 syntax highlighting was sourced from https://github.com/craighurley/sublime-hl7-syntax